Cambodia in style.

 The Ankor Wat and Cambodia is one of the world’s best places to enjoy spectacular sunsets over Tonle Sap Lake and experience the rustic charm of its floating village.

 I enjoyed the serenity and beauty of Royal Crusade for Independence Gardens, and explore Angkor Thom and other major Angkor citadels.

-We flew back to Bangkok and got a few more spiritual moments.
+We flew back to Bangkok and got a few more inspiration and spiritual moments.